flant/ovpn-admin/README.md

+# ovpn-admin-suite

+This repo is mostly fork of ovpn-amdin, but with adding complete functionality to make VPN service quickly installable, have admin panel protected by Basic Auth and SSL.

 # ovpn-admin

 Simple web UI to manage OpenVPN users, their certificates & routes in Linux.
 While backend is written in Go, frontend is based on Vue.js.